mendix/docs/content/en/docs/howto/data-models/migrating-your-mendix-database.md

 You can use the same procedure to export an existing Mendix Cloud database, import it into an on-premises PostgreSQL source database, and migrate that to an on-premises non-PostgreSQL target database.

-Export the Mendix Cloud database via the Developer Portal.
+Export the Mendix Cloud database via the Mendix Portal.
 Follow these steps:

-1. Open your app from the Developer Portal.
+1. Open your app from the Mendix Portal.
 2. Click **Backups** in the navigation pane.
 3. Select your desired environment.
 4. Optionally, click **Create Backup** to create a fresh backup with recent data.